5 Reasons Why New Transportation Technology Will Change the World

-Although it’s a little early to see the long-term impact from cars on the roads with ADAS, the market will only continue to grow.
+Although it’s a little early to see the long-term impact from cars with ADAS on the roads, the market will only continue to grow.
 According to a recent survey, the ADAS market is predicted to undergo a compound annual growth rate (CAGR) of 21.4% from 2019 to 2026.
 The challenge is getting all methods of transportation to invest in their own driver-assistance systems.
-This isn’t easy – especially with the difficulties making an Advanced Warning System for Motorcycles (AWSM).
+This isn’t easy – especially with the difficulties in making an Advanced Warning System for Motorcycles (AWSM™).

-Our AWSM is connected to an AI engine that sends every warning or possible danger to the Damon cloud – which, in turn, is always learning and improving its assessment of potential risks on the roads.
-If other ADAS’s begin to use AI and big data the same way as Damon, the number of accidents on the roads will fall drastically.
+Our AWSM™ is connected to an AI engine that sends every warning or possible danger to the Damon cloud, which in turn, is always learning and improving its assessment of potential risks on the roads.
+If other ADAS’ begin to use AI and big data the same way as Damon’s AWSM™ does, the number of accidents on the roads will fall drastically.

 Transportation technology is increasing vehicle personalization.
 This is especially true when it comes to electric motorcycles.

-Damon has tackled this with Shift™, our adjustable ergonomics technology.
-Shift™ allows riders to switch between commuter to sport mode with four-point adjustability – all at a push of a button.
+Damon has tackled this through Shift™, our adjustable ergonomics technology.
+Shift™ allows riders to adjust both their footpegs and handlebars while in motion – all at a push of a button.
 This works in tandem with Damon’s cloud data collection and unlimited capacity to update and learn your riding habits and style.
-As a result, every time you go for a ride or elect to use Shift™, AI and big data is learning and adjusting to you as a rider.
+As a result, every time you go for a ride or elect to use Shift™, AI and big data are learning and adjusting to you as a rider.
 This makes your motorcycle safer and smarter.

 As you can see, new transportation technology has the capability to tailor vehicles to each one of its owners.